CSC322-Grinnell/oral-history-app/README.md

 ## Project Background ##

 This repository contains a PROTOTYPE of a tool designed by a team students in CSC 324 for the use of Professor Abram (A.J.)
 Lewis of the Grinnell College GWSS department.
+Prior to the start of this class, the LGBT Oral Histories of Central Iowa project by Professor Lewis and his students was hosted at the Wordpress site https://lgbtoralhistories.sites.grinnell.edu/.

 ## Goals ##